 A guitar pick is one of the most cost-effective ways to tweak your sound and affect the way your perform.
 While a guitar pick won't make you "play better", a certain one can perhaps make you feel more at ease while picking away at the notes.
 Maybe it's the way it jumps off the strings, the rigidity, a certain texture of the material, a grip that just works for you, or maybe it's just darn appealing to your style.

 There are some very cool looking picks out there, and some just prefer a plain Jane, but that's okay too.

+It’s also one of the things that despite being so small, can actually have a huge impact on your tone and how you go about performing the most fundamental of actions - picking a note.
 Let’s take a look at a few factors to be consider when selecting the right pick for your playing style & needs.